ColinFay/hordes/README.md

 #### Shiny and Markdown waiters

-You can launch a shiny app from node and wait for it to be ready (The function wait for the `Listening on` message from Shiny).
+You can launch a shiny app from Node and wait for it to be ready.
+The function wait for the `Listening on` message from Shiny, so be careful not to print that to the console in the launching process (that's very unlikely that you're doing that, but who knows what can happen :) ).

-The promise resolves with `{proc, rawoutput, url}`: `proc` is the processs object from Node, `rawoutput` is the output buffer, and `url` is the url where the app runs.
+The promise resolves with `{proc, rawoutput, url}`: `proc` is the processs object created by Node, `rawoutput` is the output buffer, and `url` is the url where the app runs.

-In the example below, each user connecting to `http://host:2811/hexmake` will have access to an instance of the Shiny app.
+In the example below, each user connecting to `http://host:2811/hexmake` will have access to a different instance of the Shiny app, so it takes a couple of seconds for each user to get access to the endpoint.

 ```javascript
 const {shiny_waiter} = require("./index.js")